 Federal Law Changes and New Government Programs

-Over the years, the federal government has modified the rules in order to help borrowers manage their loans.
+Over the years, the federal government has modified the rules to help borrowers manage their loans.

 Candidates for office often advocate student loan changes to help borrowers.
 In most cases, these changes would only help those with federal student loans.

 One notable example was the creation of the REPAYE plan.
-At the time it was created, many borrowers with existing loans had to pay 15% of their discretionary income towards their federal loans.
-When REPAYE was created, many of these borrowers were able to get their monthly payments lowered to 10% of their discretionary income.
+When the Department of Education created REPAYE, many borrowers with existing loans had to pay 15% of their discretionary income towards their federal loans.
+With REPAYE, many of these borrowers were able to get their monthly payments lowered to 10% of their discretionary income.

 Another example of a helpful change came during the Coronavirus pandemic.
-When Covid-19 brought the economy to a stop, federal student loan interest and payments were suspended.
-Private lenders were able to provide limited support to some borrowers, but the borrowers with federal student loans were the only ones who saw interest rates set to 0%.
+When Covid-19 brought the economy to a stop, the government suspended federal student loan interest and payments.
+Private lenders provided limited support to some borrowers, but the borrowers with federal student loans were the only ones who saw interest rates set to 0%.

 There has also been discussion of federal student debt cancellation, notably from presidential candidates Elizabeth Warren and Bernie Sanders.
 It is possible that at some point, a candidate will be elected with a pledge to eliminate existing student debt.
 Such an event appears very unlikely at present, but the possibility that it could happen in the future is a perk to federal student loans.